New York State Grants

 Recipients must be in good academic standing in accordance with the commissioner’s regulations and must not be in default on a federal or state made student loan or on any repayment of state awards.

-Note: Where any question of eligibility exists, the student or prospective student should contact the Financial Aid Office.
+Note: Where any question of eligibility exists, the student or prospective student should contact the Office of Student Financial Services.

-All TAP applicants must file the Free Application for Federal Student Aid (FAFSA) annually at www.fafsa.gov in order to determine eligibility for the Tuition Assistance Program (TAP) grant.
+All TAP applicants must file the Free Application for Federal Student Aid (FAFSA) annually at https://fafsa.ed.gov/ in order to determine eligibility for the Tuition Assistance Program (TAP) grant.
 Students must also complete a separate application at www.tapweb.org.
 The application deadline is May 1 of the award year for which aid is requested.
 The Higher Education Services Corporation determines the applicant’s eligibility and mails an award certificate directly to the applicant indicating the amount of the grant.
 The post-secondary institution may defer payment based on the receipt of the award certificate and verification of TAP eligibility requirements (such as high school completion, residency, citizenship).

 Undergraduate students may generally receive TAP awards for four years of study.
 Students enrolled in approved five-year programs, or in a state-sponsored opportunity program, may receive undergraduate awards for five years.

 *Independent status under the state definition does not necessarily ensure independent status for federal aid programs.

 The amount of the TAP award is scaled according to the number of TAP payments previously received, tuition charge, and New York State net taxable income.
 The income measure is the family’s (for independent students) net taxable income from the preceding tax year plus certain non-taxable income and (for dependent students) support from divorced or separated parents.
 This income is further adjusted to reflect other family members enrolled full-time in post-secondary study.

 More information regarding the NYS TAP award, including the selection of recipients and allocation of awards, can be found on the Higher Education Services Corporation website.